NaziaUrmi/Learning/README.md

 Submenu with “New repository” entry
 The repository creation page will appear.
 Choose a cool name for your first repository and put a small description before clicking on the “Create repository” button.

-Note: In the context of this article, please don’t tick “Initialize this repository with a README”.
-We will create a “README” file later!

 Repository creation menu